opentelekomcloud-docs-swiss/object-storage-service/umn/source/obs_console_operation_guide/managing_objects/deleting_an_object_or_folder.rst

    You can select multiple files or folders and click **Delete** above the object list to batch delete them.

 #.
-Click **Yes** to confirm the deletion.
+Click **OK** to confirm the deletion.

    .. caution::

       If you delete an object from a bucket with versioning enabled, the object is not permanently deleted but retained in the **Deleted Objects** list.
-All versions of the object are still kept in the bucket and are billed for storage.
-If you need to permanently delete the object, complete the following steps:
+If you need to permanently delete the object to save space, complete the following steps:

 #.
 If versioning is enabled for the bucket, delete the files or folders again from the **Deleted Objects** list to permanently delete them.